MEET OUR FAMILY AND TEAM

 Steve Flores Corisepa is Victoria´s second son.
 He is the kitchen assistant, goes out fishing with Alberto and steps in whenever a helping hand is needed.
 With the help of Ayahuasca he has overcome many years of heavy physical and psychological abuse inflicted by Victoria´s first husband and his Andean family.
 He is very knowledgable about medicinal plants and is currently undergoing an apprenticeship under Jessica´s supervision that includes doing "dietas" with different plant teachers and stepping into his Grandfather´s footsteps.
 Steve also offers plant-based steam baths throughout the retreat upon request.

-Milke Pasquel Sinuiri Panduro is a musician and artist from the Shipibo-Konibo-Xetebo, family man, traditional researcher, urban healer.
+Milke Pasquel Sinuiri Panduro is a Shipibo-Konibo-Xetebo musician and artist, family man, traditional researcher and urban healer who comes from a lineage of traditional healers.

-He came to Pucallpa at he age of 12 and finished his formal education in Yarinacocha.
+He came to the city of Pucallpa at the age of 12 to finish his formal education.

-He studied the world of medicines through Mother Ayahuasca and plant diets, apprenticing with Nature and teachers who were grandfathers and uncles.
+He studied the world of medicines through Mother Ayahuasca and plant diets, mentored by Nature and family.

-He started to diet Noya Rao, its chants and its stories told by the ancestors who were illuminated by dieting this magical tree.
+He started to diet Noya Rao, its chants and its stories told by his ancestors who were illuminated by dieting this magical tree.

-Nowadays it is very difficult to find this tree, so in ceremony, the guardian spirits of this tree are called forth, who are the most ancient Shipibo on planet Earth, called Chaykuni.
-They are invisible people and only on few occasions they let themselves be seen.
-These beings still live inside the trees in the tropical rainforests of Peru.
-In Ayahuasca ceremonies these beings of the magical tree are called forth, so that they may bring us their wisdom and medicine to heal our wounds from the past.
-Under the effects of Ayahuasca they guide us and show us us where to turn, according to what we seek.
+Nowadays it is very difficult to find this tree, so in ceremony, the guardian spirits of this tree are called forth, who are regarded being the most ancient Shipibo people on planet Earth, called Chaykuni.
+In Ayahuasca ceremonies these beings are called forth, so that they may bring us their wisdom and medicine to heal our wounds from the past.
+Under the effects of Ayahuasca they guide us and show us us where to turn, in accordance to what we seek.

 To listen to Mother Ayahuasca's call opens up great opportunities in life.